Skip to main content

 Example 6.
 FROM Examples

-SELECT name FROM db;
+SELECT name FROM user;

-SELECT store.name FROM db AS store;
+SELECT user.name FROM users AS user;

 SELECT name FROM _;

-SELECT store.name FROM _ AS store;
+SELECT user.name FROM _ AS user;

-SELECT store.name FROM _ store;
+SELECT user.name FROM _ user;

 JOIN Clause